Connected Multiomics Walkthrough

 PCA

-The principal components analysis (PCA) scatter plot allows us to visualize similarities and differences between the samples in a dataset.
-To invoke a PCA task:
+The principal components analysis (PCA)arrow-up-right scatter plot allows us to visualize similarities and differences between the samples in a dataset.
+To invoke a PCA task from the cleaned CpG data:

 • Click Exploratory analysis section in the context-sensitive task menu.